 The first step in setting up donations on your Twitch page is to link your account with StreamLabs.
 StreamLabs is a useful tool that allows you to customize your game streams when running through OBS on a PC, but even if you stream from a console or a different device, it will still serve your purposes.

-Go to the donation settings page on StreamLabs, and if you have not linked a Twitch account, you’ll be given the option.
-Sign in, and it will connect the two.
-StreamLabs is a major and legitimate service, so you don’t have to worry about misuse of your information.
+Go to the Donation Settings page on StreamLabs, select Methods, and follow the instructions to set up select your preferred payment option.
+If you have not already linked a Twitch account, you’ll be given the option to do so.
+Sign in, and it will connect the two accounts — you can also determine the minimum donation you can receive, choose what currency you receive, suggested donation amounts, and much more.
+StreamLabs is a major and legitimate service, so you don’t have to worry about the misuse of your information.

 Link Paypal to StreamLabs

-The easiest way to then get your donation link up and running is by connecting it to your PayPal account.
-You can enter the email address associated with the account on the next screen you see.
+The easiest way to get your donation link up and running is by connecting it to your PayPal account.
+You can enter the email address associated with the account on the following screen.
 This doesn’t require your PayPal password, and once the email is entered into the field, your account will be ready to receive donations from viewers.

 Insert the StreamLabs link into your Twitch channel description